SawyerHood/draw-a-ui/README.md

+> This is a fork of Sawyer Hood's [draw a ui](https://github.com/SawyerHood/draw-a-ui).
+Check out some of our changes in the [embed](https://github.com/tldraw/draw-a-ui/tree/lu/embed) branch.

 # draw-a-ui

 This is an app that uses tldraw and the gpt-4-vision api to generate html based on a wireframe you draw.